Asghar Farhadi: 2011–2016: Breakthrough and acclaim

-The Salesman (2016)

 His 2016 film The Salesman, starring Shahab Hosseini and Taraneh Alidoosti, competed for the Palme d'Or at the 2016 Cannes Film Festival, where it won two awards: Best Actor for Shahab Hosseini and Best Screenplay for Farhadi.
+The film revolves around a married couple whose life is upended after the wife is assaulted.
+The human attempted to find the attacker while she struggles to cope with post-traumatic stress.
+During this the husband attempts to perform Arthur Miller's 1949 play Death of a Salesman on stage.
+Farhadi chose Miller's play as his story within a story based on shared themes.
+He also compared the film to the George Stevens film A Place in the Sun (1951).
+The film was a co-production between Iran and France, the film was shot in Tehran, beginning in 2015.
+David Sims of The Atlantic praised Farhadi writing, "Rather, he wants to explore the terrifying speed with which conflict can disrupt our mundane lives, and the unconscious need we possess to slip into more outsized roles."
+Sims added "The Salesman is a typically wrenching film one that morphs from a quiet family drama to a low-key tale of revenge, and is all the more impressive for how seamlessly it executes that shift."

 On 26 February 2017, Farhadi won his second Oscar for Academy Award for Best International Feature Film for The Salesman at the 89th Academy Awards.
 The Salesman had already won the award for the Best Screenplay at the Cannes Film Festival.
-Following Donald Trump's executive order barring Iranians from entering the country, Farhadi said he would not attend the 2017 Academy Awards, despite being nominated, and then winning, for the best foreign-language film.
+Following the then President of the United States of America Donald Trump's executive order barring Iranians from entering the country, Farhadi said he would not attend the 2017 Academy Awards, despite being nominated and winning for the best foreign-language film.
 He announced that two prominent Iranian Americans, Anousheh Ansari and Firouz Naderi would represent him in the ceremony.
 Anousheh Ansari is famed for being the first female space tourist and first Iranian in space, and Naderi as director of Solar Systems Exploration at NASA.
 A few hours before the ceremony, he addressed a group of protesters in London via a video link from Iran.
 The Mayor of London, Sadiq Khan, screened the movie publicly in Trafalgar Square as a celebration of the city's diversity.
 "This solidarity is off to a great start", he told them.
 "I hope this movement will continue and spread, for it has within itself the power to stand up to fascism, be victorious in the face of extremism and say no to oppressive political powers everywhere."